 We’ve connected withAhmond Hill (Director at West Point Association of Graduates) to discuss the current professional transition success with West Point’s alumni base.
-In the past year, WPAOG has seen 4X the success rates in West Point graduates who have transitioned from the military.
+In the past year, WPAOG has seen a 244% increase in career placement rates in West Point graduates who have transitioned from the military.

 Purepost: How did you transition to WPAOG?

 Ahmond: I moved from Washington DC to serve WPAOG.
 As a grad myself and going through the career transition on a number of occasions, it was a natural transition to Career Services.
 In my previous corporate roles, I was heavily involved with recruiting, talent development, and operations.
 This roles allows me to help my fellow grads avoid the mistakes I made when I transitioned, while also sharing best practices to navigate the career transitioning process to land their next career.
 It’s a great opportunity to serve and support the West Point community by engaging alumni from all walks of life and with diverse backgrounds to find their next career.